By Daniel Barnes

 Where do you even begin to penetrate something as insane, and insanely inventive, as Jodorowsky’s psychedelic religious parable?
 Here is the plot synopsis offered by IMDB: “This film gives the omniscient view of what social engineering caused by greed has done to the modern world, but shows us how to live and not give in to a material world.”

-Sufficed to say, it’s not a film you’re gonna break out for the grandkids on Christmas Eve, but The Holy Mountain is a singular experience, with a very deliberate use of unsettling sound and surrealist imagery whose potency is practically unmatched.
+Sufficed to say, it’s not a film you’re going to break out for the grandkids on Christmas Eve, but The Holy Mountain is a unique experience, with very deliberate use of unsettling sound and surrealist imagery whose potency is practically unmatched.
 Jodorowsky’s reputation has seen a recent resurgence, thanks in large part to the Frank Pavich documentary Jodorowsky’s Dune, about his failed attempt to adapt Frank Herbert’s sci-fi saga.
 The Holy Mountain is ideal follow-up viewing for the Pavich doc, further proof that the film world lost a potential classic when Jodorowsky’s vision went unrealized.

 By Mike Dub